Home / Career Guides / Chief Information Officer

 How much do chief information officers make?

 Compensation for CIOs varies by experience, industry, education, location, and organization size.
-The magnitude of the responsibilities and the overall budget of the IT department can greatly impact their salary.
-In larger organizations, they may lead teams of hundreds or thousands, while in smaller organizations, they may have a much smaller team.
+The magnitude of responsibilities and IT department’s overall budget can greatly impact their salary.

 Highest paying industries